 Krummholz - a German word meaning twisted wood - describes the stunted, irregular growth patterns of trees in the ecological transition zone between subalpine forests and alpine tundra.

 Poor soil, thin air, and extreme weather limit growth at these elevations.
 Still, the tundra's nutrient-rich grasses, plants, and lichens support marmot, pika, ptarmigan, elk, bighorn sheep and mountain goat.

 Snow cover is possible year round, but large cairns ensure you stay on course.
 If disoriented, follow natural contours toward Longs Peak - intuitive routing will reconnect you with the trail.
 While the grade can generally be characterized as 'steep', the trail itself is consistent, manageable and easy to follow.

-The trail makes a decisive turn toward the Longs Peak diamond from the Battle Mountain Backcountry Campsite spur (2.45 miles : 10,956') to the Chasm Lake - East Longs Peak Trail split (3.25 miles : 11,518').
+The trail bends toward the Longs Peak diamond from the Battle Mountain Backcountry Campsite spur (2.45 miles : 10,956') to the Chasm Lake - East Longs Peak Trail split (3.25 miles : 11,518').
 Stock is not permitted on the Chasm Lake Trail beyond this point.

-The trail bears southwest along the north wall of a deep gorge carved by Roaring Fork (Chasm's outlet) with views of Peacock Pool.
-It crests and drops across a steep-sided slope to an alpine bench that spans the upper valley and separates upper and lower Columbine Falls (3.8 miles : 11,580').
+The trail bears SW along the north wall of a deep gorge carved by Roaring Fork (Chasm's outlet) with views of Peacock Pool.
+It crests and drops across a steep slope to an alpine bench that spans the upper valley and separates upper and lower Columbine Falls (3.8 miles : 11,580').